adon-cloudcannon/landing-page-test/src/collections/ssg-pages/sveltekit.md

                     text_markdown: >-
                       SvelteKit is a Svelte framework for generating build-optimized static sites that load only the minimal required code.
-With CloudCannon and SvelteKit, you can use your existing Svelte expertise to maximum advantage for your next e-commerce site, web app, or responsive marketing site.
+Building with SvelteKit, you can use your existing Svelte expertise to maximum advantage for your next e-commerce site, web app, or responsive marketing site.

-                      SvelteKit is under active development, and is already in use powering major data visualization projects.
-With CloudCannon’s Git-based CMS for SvelteKit, content teams will easily build pages in our intuitive live visual editor, while developers will benefit from a performant, responsive solution.
+                      SvelteKit lets you utilise one language, the logic and templating is bundled into one file for each component.
+                      After the initial server-rendered page load, it switches by default to client-side navigation.
+This means faster page transitions, state that survives between pages (like the position of a sidebar's scroll bar), and less data usage.

-                      Please note: CloudCannon’s SvelteKit support is focused on SvelteKit’s SSG capabilities, and as such does not include SSR.
+                      Please note: CloudCannon’s SvelteKit support is focused on SvelteKit’s static site generation (SSG) capabilities for web development, and as such does not include server-side rendering (SSR).
                   styles:
                     desktop:
                       text_alignment: